(Review) Room007 Select Sol Madrid

-If half-naked drunken guests, cramped rooms with a dozen bunk beds, and communal bathrooms come to mind when you think of low-cost hotels and you feel like running for your life, at Room007 Select Sol you’re safe.
+If half-naked, drunken guests, cramped rooms with a dozen bunk beds, and communal bathrooms come to mind when you think of budget hotels and you feel like running for your life, at Room007 Select Sol, you’re safe.

 One of the cornerstones for Tripper is being/going local as much as possible, so I never choose a large hotel chain to stay at.
 I look for hotels with a backstory, a central location, and a brand that pours its heart and soul into making your experience in a new city worthwhile.
 Room007 Select Sol ticked every item on my list.

-The only low-cost sign you’ll find here, it’s the affordable room rates which go hand in hand with my frugal lifestyle as a traveler to invest in the experiences at the destination and save money on flights and accommodation.
+The only budget sign you’ll find here is the affordable room rates, which go hand in hand with my frugal lifestyle as a traveler to invest in the experiences at the destination and save money on flights and accommodation.

 What sets this urban hotel apart

 Many cities in Europe are losing character due to gentrification, mass tourism, and utter disrespect for historical buildings.
 At any room007 Hotel, that is not the case.